TEJMaster/Restify_P3/README.md

-# Restify_P3
+# Restify P3 Implementation

-Implemented the React frontend for Restify and connect it to the backend server.
-The deliverable is a fully-functional website that is shippable, presentable, self-explanatory, smooth, and beautiful.
+We have implemented a React frontend for Restify and connected it to the backend server.
+The result is a fully-functional, shippable, and visually appealing website that offers a smooth user experience and is easy to understand.

+## Scripts

-**startup.sh**: This script run all preparation needed for your code to run in a new environment.
-Including both frontend and backend server
+- **startup.sh**: This script sets up everything required for the code to run in a new environment, including both the frontend and backend servers.

-**run.sh**: This script start both the frontend and backend server.
+- **run.sh**: This script initiates the frontend and backend servers.

+## Files

-**requirenments.txt**: All required packeges needed to run the backend server.
+- **requirements.txt**: Lists all the necessary packages to run the backend server.

-**package-lock.json**: Ensures that the exact same versions of all installed packages and their dependencies are used when you or someone else installs the project.
+- **package-lock.json**: Ensures that the exact same versions of all installed packages and their dependencies are used when you or someone else installs the project.

+## Folders

+- **backend**: This folder contains the code for the Django backend server.
+- **frontend**: This folder contains the code for the React frontend server.

+## Project Setup

+To set up the project on a new machine, follow these steps:

+1. Run `startup.sh` to create a new virtual environment for the project and install all required packages.
+2. Run `run.sh` to start both the frontend and backend servers.